Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 How long does it take to drive from Christchurch to Queenstown?

-Is driving from Christchurch to Queenstown difficult?
+Is the Christchurch to Queenstown drive difficult?

-Lindis Pass - Christchurch to Queenstown
+Lindis Pass - Christchurch to Queenstown road trip

-Lindis Pass - Christchurch to Queenstown
+Lindis Pass

 What is the best time of year to drive from Christchurch to Queenstown?

 Every season in New Zealand has its benefits.
-In the spring, you’ll be rewarded with the lupins and warmer weather.
+In the spring, you’ll be rewarded with the lupins in Tekapo and warmer weather.
 In winter, you’ll drive past snow-capped mountains as far as the eye can see.

 Which route: Wanaka or Cromwell?